roman79/DublinDataEngineering/hadoop/README.md

 Copy files into and out of the HDFS via command-line interface.
 [Instruction](exercises/HDFS_Instruction.txt)

-MapReduce WordCount and copy the results from WordCount out of HDFS.
+Perform MapReduce WordCount and copy the results from WordCount out of HDFS.
 [Instruction](exercises/MapReduce_Instruction_v1.txt)

 Scoop and Hive https://www.cloudera.com/developers/get-started-with-hadoop-tutorial/exercise-1.html